 2.3 Is there good fishing?

 Yes-In fact, Manta is known as the tuna capital of the world.
 Other fish commonly available are mahi-mahi, swordfish, seabass and other tasty delights, usually costing somewhere around $3/lb or less for steaks, fresh off the fishing boat (and often skillfully filleted with a machete).
-Sport fishing is still an untapped niche along much of the Ecuadorian coast.
+Sport fishing tours are available out of Manta and Bahia.